 A market research dashboard is an efficient way to present survey results of market research studies to stakeholders or clients.
 It is an interactive approach that empowers to ask and answer multiple questions at the same time by using interactive dashboard features.

-Let's take a look at these 3 market research dashboard examples: Brand Analysis Dashboard - Product Innovation Dashboard - Customer Satisfaction Dashboard.
+Brand Analysis Dashboard - Product Innovation Dashboard - Customer Satisfaction Dashboard - Customer Demographics Dashboard

 The use of dashboards in market research is a big asset agencies and companies can take advantage of.
 The abundance of questions, survey, and data collected makes it complex and long to analyse when presented on static PowerPoint slides, as it is still too often the case.
 Visualising one or multiple questions at once and their respective findings, parallelising and comparing surveys, samples and brands is easier, more interactive and faster than ever before.